Hi, I’m Hakan

-Ottobytes: Startup that I created (together with two other colleagues).
+Ottobytes: Startup that I created together with two of my colleagues.
 We built a product called Kiwi, a data transformation solution for market research companies.
 Kiwi is now acquired by NIPO Software.
 I’m not actively working on this product anymore but I’ve learnt a lot from this experience.
 You can visit the Ottobytes Website for more information.
 I also wrote two blog posts about it.

 A responsive e-commerce site: I’ve built a website for my parents.
-My parents own a couple of houses near Black Sea / Turkey.
+My parents own a few houses near Black Sea / Turkey.
 They’re on sale.
 Click on the image to see what I’ve done so far (Turkish content).
 I keep updating it when necessary.

 Podcasts that I’m subscribed to

-.NET Rocks: Lots of good content and fun. .NET Rocks is a classic.
-The name should not mislead you.
+.NET Rocks: This is a classic.
+Lots of good content and fun.
+Don’t let the name mislead you.
 This podcast is not only about Microsoft and .NET, it also covers fair amount of content outside Microsoft space.
-You can also find geek-out shows where they talk about non-programming related subjects such as space, barbeque, whiskey, coffee etc.
+You can also find geek-out shows where hosts talk about non-programming related subjects such as space, barbeque, whiskey, coffee etc.